 As the day ends, have a meal at Caniçal.
 In this fishing village, seafood features menus with inviting prices.

 We gave you a peek of what this beautiful island has to offer.
 But one thing is to read about it; now you have to live it.
 What are you waiting for?
 Run to your computer and start scavenging the web for the best prices!

 What to pack for the weekend getaway in Madeira

 There are no certainties when it comes to Madeira’s weather; it’s a constant surprise.
 You can find yourself going to the beach in the middle of October or seeing snow in the coldest months.
 Whether you go in winter or in summer, make sure your clothing covers all weather possibilities.
 Don’t forget your pair of comfortable trainers and your phone to make sure your like count keeps growing on Instagram.

 This is our favorite part: the local specialties!
 You have to try:

 Thanks for reading this post!

-What other things would you recommend doing in Madeira?
+What other things would you recommend doing in a weekend getaway in Madeira?
 Let us know in the comments.
 And remember: if you need student accommodation, you’ll find the perfect student home you’re looking for on Uniplaces.